rooklift/halite_reload/README.md

 Unofficial Halite Engine / Environment / "Clone"

 It's mostly for testing purposes.
-It allows you to load an HLT file **at any turn** and have your bots play on from there.
+It allows you to load an HLT file **at any turn** (including turn 0) and have your bots play on from there.
 Sample usage:

     reload.exe  some_file.hlt  100  "ruby mybot.rb"  "python my_other_bot.py"  "foobot.exe"